90 Athletics Integrity and Conduct of Athletics Staff

 F. Scope and Coordination with Athletics.
 As is true for every other MTSU student, the full range of MTSU staff are available to assist student-athletes as they navigate their university experience.
 In addition, approved MTSU procedures for responding to student-athlete wellness and complaints are outlined in the Student-Athlete Handbook.
 In most cases, student-athletes should address their concerns directly with their coach, the athletics administrator assigned to their sport, the Senior Associate AD, or the Athletics Director.

-However, in circumstances in which the student-athlete does not feel that consulting with Athletics Staff will be effective, the student-athlete may instead consult with Compliance and Risk Manager in the Office of Compliance and Enterprise Risk Management.
+However, in circumstances in which the student-athlete does not feel that consulting with Athletics Staff will be effective, the student-athlete may instead consult with the Office of Compliance and Enterprise Risk Management.
 Specific processes for addressing student-athlete issues with that office are also included in the approved MTSU Student-Athlete Conflict Resolution Process as outlined in the Student-Athlete Handbook.

 G. Education and Training.
 MTSU Athletics is charged with primary responsibility for providing effective initial and on-going training to Athletics Staff related to NCAA and C-USA compliance, policies, and procedures.
 In addition, MTSU Athletics is responsible for providing both individual and team training for student-athletes related to NCAA and C-USA compliance, eligibility, team and university rules, drug testing, and other Athletics Department policies and procedures.